CALL US ON: 01223 300639

 Health and Wellbeing, employment, Candidate Advice...

+With Covid creating the need for more working from home, finance staff in Cambridgeshire are having to adapt to the new normal.
 I was speaking to a client this week who told me she "hates" working from home.
 As someone who has been primarily working from home now for a few years, I was genuinely surprised as I love it.
-So I thought it would be helpful to all of you who have been catapulted from an office exisistence to the isolation of home to write a few tips on how to cope.
+So I thought it would be helpful to all of you finance and accountancy professionals who have been catapulted from an office existence to the isolation of home to write a few tips on how to cope.

 1) Have a structure to your day.
 This is extremely important as otherwise you will go in one of two directions.
 You will either do nothing at all or you will spend hours in front of the computer without giving yourself a break.

 2) Working from home can be very intense.
 You can almost by accident, find yourself not moving from your computer screen from early in the morning to late in the evening.
 Your Things to Do List should incorporate breaks which you can tick off as well as work

 3) You should schedule "Catch Up with Colleagues" calls into your weekly diary.
 These can be about work or just social.
 Either way, they help you stay connected and stop the feelings of isolation.
 I usually have early morning calls with staff and then one later in the afternoon.
 It helps us to review work, keep on track and exchange ideas.
 Zoom and Teams is really helpful for this and helps you stay connected.

 4) As I said before, working from home can be intense and when I started doing it, I often found I had finished all my work early.
 If this happens, don't worry that you've missed something.
 It's just that without many interruptions, you get a lot more done in a lot less time.
 You can use that extra time to do something for yourself, whether that's learning a new skill or housework.
 I personally love that aspect of homeworking.